zealot2002/androidArch/docs/androidArch4_en.md

 }
 ```

-The difference between `LoginRouter` and a route interceptor: interceptors usually only do unified page navigation, while `runBlock` can pending any operation — favorite, API request, show Toast, not limited to opening new pages.
+The difference between `LoginRouter` and a route interceptor: interceptors usually only handle unified page navigation, while `runBlock` can queue any operation as pending — favorite, API request, show Toast, not limited to opening new pages.
 Subsequent actions are still declared locally in the page, and `LoginActivity` no longer needs to act as a transit hub.
 Module boundaries are clear and decoupled.

 ### 1.4 Origin and Boundaries

 `LoginRouter` wasn't designed upfront; it emerged from project pain points.

 After connecting favorite, add to cart, and buy now to the detail page, the same logic repeatedly appeared across multiple buttons: check login, navigate to login page, continue original operation after success.
 Interceptors could only intercept navigation uniformly, not handle "continue favorite after login"; writing destinations into `LoginActivity` would couple the login module with business logic.
-After several rounds of copy-paste, the pain point became clear — **missing a common brick that can pending any follow-up action.**
+After several rounds of copy-paste, the pain point became clear — **missing a common brick that can queue any follow-up action as pending.**

 Extract, observe, abstract: `LoginRouter` combines login guard and pending continuation into one brick, using `LoginStateLiveData` and `LifecycleOwner` to coordinate timing, elegantly solving this pain point.